 If you buy wine by the case or live near a liquor store, you have access to wine boxes.
 (Not to be confused with boxed wine!)
 Did you know that those wine boxes are great for storing spray paint?
 The interior dividers are sized just right for the narrow cans, and the colorful lids of the spray paint are easily visible when you look inside the box.
 Place the box of spray paint on a shelf or in a cabinet, and pull it out when it’s time to paint.

 A wine box also works well for storing other spray products that pile up in your workshop, such as WD-40, silicone lubricant, etc.

 If you know a child who aspires to be the next hotter than hot DJ, all you need are some cardboard boxes and markers and you can create a setup for hours and hours of fun.

 From the Heart

 Heartfelt gifts don’t have to cost a fortune.
 Use cardboard from a clean box to create a shadow box and add mementos or little gifts for someone you love.

 No room for a Christmas tree?
 Allergic to trees?
 Maybe you should create a “tree” from cardboard boxes, pine cones and other found objects!
-This tree stacks up against a wall, so it takes up very little room.
+This alternative Christmas tree stacks up against a wall, so it takes up very little room.
 Temporarily attach the objects to the wall with removable mounting strips.